chrisrellama/fertility-prediction-challenge/description.md

 - leveraged VotingClassifier to combine the predictions from the five models (XGBoost, CatBoost, LightGBM, MLPClassifier, LogisticRegression) using soft voting (majority rule based on predicted probabilities)

 Submission 3.1
-- found some features to fill nans with specific value isntead of mode value
+- found some features to fill nans with specific value instead of mode value
 - drop some features based on variance inflation factor
 - found that using XGBoost only gives the highest score in train and validation data